Civil Restraint Orders in New Jersey

-While civil restraints do not require a trial, there must be a filing for either divorce under a divorce docket number or for custody and child support under a non-dissolution docket number.
+While New Jersey civil restraining orders do not require a trial, there must be a filing for either divorce under a divorce docket number or for custody and child support under a non-dissolution docket number.
 To obtain a civil restraint, one party should dismiss the domestic violence and pursue the civil restraint in either their divorce or custody action.
-The order for civil restraints would be entered under one of those other two actions.
+The civil restraining order would be entered under one of those other two actions.

 An order for civil restraint is a consent order entered into by the parties.
-While a civil restraint may require the parties to stay away from each other, it does not have the same repercussions for violation that a restraining order would have.
+While a civil restraining order may require the parties to stay away from each other, it does not have the same repercussions for violation that a restraining order would have.

 New Jersey Civil Restraint Terms